 - graham cracker crumbs - you can crush whole graham crackers in a food processor, in a plastic bag using a rolling pin, or you can do what I did and buy store-bought graham cracker crumbs!

-- cinnamon – adds a bit of warmth to the crust and works so well with the graham cracker and cocoa flavors!
+- cinnamon - adds a bit of warmth to the crust and works so well with the graham cracker and cocoa flavors in your cannoli pie crust!

-- unsweetened cocoa powder – many cannoli shell recipes call for a bit of cocoa powder, so I was hoping to recreate some of that flavor!
+- unsweetened cocoa powder - many cannoli shell recipes call for a bit of cocoa powder, so I was hoping to recreate some of that flavor with the graham cracker crust of this cannoli pie!

 - sugar - makes the crust nice and sweet